Coalescence of geodesics and the BKS midpoint problem in planar first-passage percolation: Introduction

 Proposition~\ref{prop:nobigjumps} ensures that the geodesic does not make ``big jumps'' with high probability so that, in particular, any sub-path of the geodesic does not make ``big jumps''.
 In the proof of Theorem~\ref{mainthm2}, we apply Proposition~\ref{prop:nobigjumps} to the whole geodesic, and then apply Proposition~\ref{prop:attractive geodesics intro} to suitable sub-paths of the geodesic near its endpoints in order to prove that these sub-paths are typically attractive for suitable choices of $r$ and $m$.

-A second related observation is that if one first rotates the $\ZZ^2$ lattice by $45$ degrees, thus making the line $x=y$ into the new $x$-axis, one obtains yet another notion of attractive geodesic (where the interval $J$ in the definition of $r$-closeness should be thought of as a subset of the line $x=y$ in the original coordinate system).
+A second related observation is that if one first rotates the $\ZZ^2$ lattice by $45$ degrees, thus making the line $y=-x$ into the new $x$-axis, one obtains yet another notion of attractive geodesic (where the interval $J$ in the definition of $r$-closeness should be thought of as a subset of the line $y=-x$ in the original coordinate system).
 The proofs of our propositions apply also in this rotated coordinate system.
 It is then worthwhile to note that if the limit shape in the original coordinate system was a dilation of the $\ell_1$ ball then after the rotation the limit shape will be a dilation of the $\ell_\infty$ ball, allowing to apply Proposition~\ref{prop:nobigjumps}.
 In this sense, a version of our results holds without need to verify assumption~\eqref{eq:assumption not ell1}.
+This observation is used in our proof of Theorem~\ref{thm:density2} in order to obtain the result without explicit limit shape assumptions.